 Benjamin: Absolutely.
-You mentioned drugs; this next thing is toxicity predictions of chemicals, and there’s a good number of a pharmaceutical applications these days by which rather than starting with clinical trials, you’ll start with a data-based technique, where they will take some kind of compound and run it against other similar compounds to try to estimate what its behavior might be like both in vivo and in vitro.
-And so previously, these kinds of wet lab simulations might be very expensive, but now when you have a data driven technique, it might not be perfectly accurate, but oftentimes it narrows the search space so you don’t have to do as much stuff in the lab as you might’ve had to do before.
+You mentioned drugs; this next thing is toxicity predictions of chemicals.
+There’s a good number of a pharmaceutical applications these days where rather than starting with clinical trials, you’ll start with a data-based technique.
+Researchers will take some kind of compound and run it against other similar compounds to try to estimate what its behavior might be like both in vivo and in vitro.
+And so previously, these kinds of wet lab simulations might be very expensive, but now when you have a data driven technique you save a lot of time.
+It might not be perfectly accurate, but oftentimes it narrows the search space and accelerates the process.

 And so definitely, deep learning is impacting science as it is right now.
 But we also see it not just in the sciences, but in a lot of regular consumer kind of applications.
 Some of these are really cool, some of these are pretty scary.
 You see it in image coloring; so if you want to take a picture and make it a certain color.
-Or, you can even, for example, take a grayscale picture and have the computer guess what the colors should be.
-And so these are examples of grayscale pictures that the computer colored, and it does a remarkably good job.
-(Insert a picture here)
+Or, you can even, for example, take a gray scale picture and have the computer guess what the colors should be.
+And so these are examples of gray scale pictures that the computer colored, and it does a remarkably good job.

 So the right side is the true color, which the model never saw.
-The output is the middle image.
-And so you can see from this image that it figures out that grass is green; figures out that certain animals are different colors from the grass, and all these kinds of things.
-Also if you just want to change a picture from one color to another, that’s being made a lot easier.
-You can also, for example, take a picture – in this case the Eiffel Tower – and have a program try to detect where you are in the world.
+You can also, for example, take a picture – let’s say the Eiffel Tower – and have a program try to detect where you are in the world.
 And so this photo geolocation stuff is very useful for a lot of these imaging applications, like Instagram or Facebook.
-You take a picture and they’ll automatically be able to determine from the foliage, from the architecture, from the kind of people, what they’re wearing the clothing and the fashion; it will try to estimate the location on the world.
+These algorithms are automatically able to determine where a picture was taken based on the foliage, the architecture, and even what the people are wearing.

 And at the time I was like, ‘That’s impossible!
 I’m a programmer; I know that’s impossible.’
 And now you know what?
 They can do it.
 But the caveat is it might not be the right license plate number because the computer is trying to just guess and fill in the blanks.
 So what computers can do now is they can fill in the blanks and make things that can trick a human.
 But it may not be correct, right?
 Like if, you blocked out her nose and she used to have a dimple or a freckle, it might not be there in the reconstructed image.
 And so a lot of these algorithms are very powerful because they can do things that are indistinguishable to human labelers.